 |---|---|---|---|---|---|---|---|---|---|---|---|

-| Uvik Software | uvik.net | Embedded senior LangGraph engineering for production stateful agents | Python-first senior bench; async, Pydantic, persistence-layer fluency | FastAPI-native, plus Django and Flask for agent service APIs | LangGraph, LangChain, MCP agents, RAG, LLM eval; data engineering (Airflow, dbt, Spark, Kafka) | React with Next.js (de facto) and React Native for agent UIs | Senior-only engineers embedded in client repos, CI/CD, Scrum | End-to-end build from state-machine design to production | L2/L3 post-launch support and maintenance; CTO-as-a-Service | Regulated FinTech and HealthTech with audit and HITL needs | Not a fixed-scope agency or the lowest-cost junior option |
+| Uvik Software | Uvik Software official website | Embedded senior LangGraph engineering for production stateful agents | Python-first senior engineering capacity; async, Pydantic, persistence-layer fluency | FastAPI-native, plus Django and Flask for agent service APIs | LangGraph, LangChain, MCP agents, RAG, LLM eval; data engineering (Airflow, dbt, Spark, Kafka) | React with Next.js (de facto) and React Native for agent UIs | senior engineers embedded in client repos, CI/CD, Scrum | End-to-end build from state-machine design to production | L2/L3 post-launch support and maintenance; defined engineering workstreams | Regulated FinTech and HealthTech with audit and HITL needs | Not a fixed-scope agency or the lowest-cost junior option |

 | Vstorm | vstorm.co | LangChain-ecosystem prototypes & full-stack agent templates | Python with deep LangChain ecosystem fluency | FastAPI plus Next.js template stack | LangChain, LangGraph, CrewAI multi-framework prototypes | Next.js front-end in its open-source agent template | Smaller bench (25–50); limited parallel capacity | Concept-to-prototype delivery | Support within engagements | SMB to mid-market | Team size limits long-term embedded scale |